Patient Assessment and Treatment Planning

 Dental practitioners who fulfil the following criteria will be eligible for acceptance into the programme:

-- Evidence of full GDC registration and membership of a professional body (UK employees only) or equivalent in their home country for international applicants
+- Evidence of full GDC registration and membership of a professional body (UK employees only) or equivalent in your home country for non-UK applicants

 - Evidence of full indemnity insurance